Chapabu/codeception-module-drupal/README.md

 `$ vendor/bin/codecept run` or simply `$ codecept run` if you have Codeception installed system wide.

-The `testinit.sh` script will use the bundled version of Drush to run `site-install` on the bundled version of Drupal.
+The `testinit.sh` script assumes you have Drush installed system-wide.
 This will install Drupal using the username of root and a blank password to a MySQL database.
-Feel free to edit this file should you need to, but please ensure it is not comitted back.
+Feel free to edit this file should you need to, but please ensure it is not committed back.

 ## License